Otros Ejercicios

 While Rubin sits like Buddha in a ten-foot cell

-An innocent man in a living hell.
+An innocent man in a hell.

 That's the story of the Hurricane,